Two women having a conversation at a round table near a large window in a modern office building.

 Genetic counsellors are highly trained healthcare professionals who specialise in the assesment of genetic risk.
 A registered genetic counsellor will have undergone several years of intense training and would usually have obtained a Masters degree in genetic/genomic counselling.

 In the UK, genetic counsellors mainly work in an NHS setting either within a regional genetics service, or within a specialist team such as cardiology, oncology or neurology.
-Due to overwhelming demand, NHS patients are now often facing very long waiting times to be seen by a genetic counsellor.
+Due to overwhelming demand, NHS patients often face very long waiting times to be seen by a genetic counsellor.

 The role of a genetic counsellor is to assess the likelihood that a person or family is at risk of a genetic condition through assesment of the family history and in some cases, the use of genetic testing.